sapiens-cosmos/arbiter/readme.md

 To support easier testing in local environments, we have created a docker file in `web/localnet/Dockerfile`.

+Docker installation is necessary to run local environment that has been pre-set for testing puposes.
+Dockerfile runs in amd64 cpu, also supporting arm64 (tested with M1 Mac).

 The dockerfile initializes node with params and genesis suitable for testing purposes (ex. change default epoch from 72,000 blocks to 40 blocks) then creates and provides three different accounts to test with.
 The project is also setted with a unique bech32 prefix, allowing to test the accounts with the mnemonics provided with Keplr.

 To start the node in your local environment along with integration of front end, run the following commands.
 ```
+cd web
+yarn install
 yarn localnet
 yarn dev
 ```